Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 Talks
 -----

-10.30am - 10.45am arg will open day 2 and update on the latest develoments
+10.30am - 10.45am arg will open day 2 and update on the latest developments

-Anselm will also charge the conference fees (presuably we can provide invoices as foundation on this day already)
+Anselm will also charge the conference fees (presumably we can provide invoices as foundation on this day already)

 10.45am - 11.00am Coffee break

 11.00am - 11.30am Marc will present his dvtm talk.

-11.30am - 12.00am Suckless Python Project by 20h
+11.30am - 12.00am Jan will present his simple jabber project

-Christoph will advise on how to integrate high-level programming languages into the suckless ideology.

 12.00am - 1.00pm Lunch break

-1.00pm - 1.30pm Jan will present his simple jabber project

-1.30pm - 2.00pm Marc will present his vis project

-2.00pm - 3.00pm FRIGN will discuss Farbfeld - his view on rethinking image-formats
+1.00pm - 2.00pm FRIGN will discuss Farbfeld - his view on rethinking image-formats

-3.00pm - 3.30pm Manu will provide us an insight into his document processing project
+2.00pm - 2.30pm Manu will provide us an insight into his document processing project

-3.30pm - 4.00pm Coffee/tea break
+2.30pm - 3.00pm Coffee/tea break

-4.00pm - 5.00pm UTF-8 everywhere?
+3.00pm - 4.00pm UTF-8 everywhere?
 Writing Unicode compliant software that sucks less by FRIGN

 Hacking
 -------

-5.00pm - 5.45pm working on the projects with all brain power
+4.00pm - 5.45pm working on the projects with all brain power

 End
 ---